Seattle's Child

 Seattle Center

 Cherry blossoms can be spotted all around Seattle Center.
-Many of the trees are donations from Japan that have taken root over the past several decades.
+Japan donated many of these trees, which have taken root over the past several decades.
 Join in on the fun at the Seattle Cherry Blossom and Japanese Cultural Festival in April and celebrate Japanese culture and Seattle’s historic connection with the country.
-Indulge in music, food, dance, and all types of entertainment over this weekend-long event.
+Indulge in music, food, dance, and entertainment over this weekend-long event.

 Address: 305 Harrison Street Seattle 98109